MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 [(maint) 8.0.0] - 2019-10-18
 ============================

+* Based on UI Pack 7.4.7.

+Architecture
+""""""""""""

+**Changed**

-* Compatible with Architecture 7.0.0 or higher.
+* Compatible with Architecture 7.0.0 or higher (Use SNI callback feature).
-* Based on 7.4.7.

 MicroUI Implementation
 """"""""""""""""""""""